[This post was originally published on 6th April 2021. It has been updated on 30th Aug 2022.]

-Whether you are a newbie or an experienced email developer, margin and padding are the two terms that you come across every now and then.
+Whether you are a newbie or an experienced email developer, margin and padding are two terms that you will surely come across every now and then.

 Let me take you back to your school days to make things simpler to understand.

 Do you remember that black or red line on the left side of the pages of your notebook?
 That line represented the margin of the page.